San José State University

 Models of Nuclear Structure

-These three models are not mutually exclusive.
-The Liquid Drop Model and Shell Model are dealt with elsewhere.
+These models are not mutually exclusive.
+Each may capture an element of nuclear structure.
+The Liquid Drop Model, the Shell Model and the Model of Independent Particles in a Potential Well are dealt with elsewhere.

-The Substructure Model is based upon the notion that within the nucleus there are subnuclei.
+The Substructure Model is based upon the notion that within the nucleus there are combinations of nucleons which are maintained and interact with each other.
 To get evidence of such substructures it is necessary to consider the concept of the binding energy of a nucleus.

 Binding Energy